 Program Requirements and Restrictions: All participants are expected to participate fully in an intensive program.
 The Institute is not a research program.
 Participants must attend all lectures and organized activities and complete assigned readings.
 Family members and/or friends may not accompany participants on any part of the program.
 Please note that Institute curriculum will not formally address teaching methodology and pedagogical methods.

 Program Funding: All participant costs are covered by the SUSI program.

-Selection process: After the application review process, PAS Tirana reviews can nominate ONE candidate for each Institute.
-However, the nominees will participate in the program only if selected as a finalist by the by the selection committee in Washington.
+Selection process: The Embassy in Tirana will review the applications, will interview leading candidates, and can nominate ONE candidate for each institute.
+However, the nominees will participate in the program only if selected as a finalist by the selection committee in Washington DC.

-Program Start date: In or after June 2019
+Program Start date: During or after June 2023

 Host University: The SUSI programs take place at different accredited universities in the United States.
-Specific host institutions will be determined at a later stage.
+Specific host institutions will be determined at a later stage, unless specified in the Institute description above.
 However, the applicant cannot choose the host institution.

-Please fill in the application (link) with all the required information.
+Please fill in the application (Word Document 29 KB) with all the required information.